ranjith19/chrome-extension-webpack-html2mammoth/README.md

 Short term:

 1. Allow for domain-wise parsers if the domain has a different way of implementing.
 Match domains through regex.
-2. Allow for jQuery selectors as a second level of custom parser.
+2. Allow for jQuery selectors as a second level specifier for custom parser.
 3. Not only tables, any html can be parsed into json.
 Allow for this in custom css parsers.
 3. Open it up to devs to contribute.